SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/*-syntax/*-frameworks.md

 #### modifiers

 ⟮modifier⟯ =syn= ⟮adjunct⟯.
-⟮Adjoining adjuncts⟯ creates ⟮＿a phrase＿⟯ of ⟮the same ＿phrasal category＿ as it originally was⟯.
+⟮＿Adjoining＿ ＿adjuncts＿⟯ creates ⟮＿a phrase＿⟯ of ⟮the same ＿phrasal category＿ as it originally was⟯.
 ^Ergo adjoining something to a YP results in a larger YP.
-⟮Adjunction⟯ can be ⟮recursive⟯.
+⟮＿Recursive adjunction＿⟯ is ⟮＿adjunction＿ that is recursive⟯.
 ⟮The generative grammar/chomskyan approach⟯ is to see ⟮＿the object＿⟯ as ⟮the DP ＿complement＿ of a verb⟯.

 ### X-bar theory